EGCG Side Effects

 EGCG side effects are seldom observed during human trials.
 Nevertheless, if you are consuming green tea extract, it is important to pay attention to the quality of your brand.

 EGCG (epigallocatechin gallate) is usually well tolerated during human trials.
-It is water-soluble, which means if you overdose, it is unlikely to build up.
-The excess simply get flushed out of your body.
+It is water-soluble, which means that if you overdose, it is unlikely to build up.
+The excess simply gets flushed out of your body.

 The article discusses the major side effects of pure EGCG.
 If your green tea extract contains caffeine, please refer to the full list included in my green tea side effects article.